6 Critical Factors that Affect How People Learn

 An interference effect is always negative.
-It happens when a learner tries to remember an old material previously learned while learning a new material.
+It happens when a learner tries to remember an old material previously learned while learning new material.
 Such old material impairs the learner's speed of learning and memory performance.

-The learner may, for instance, confuse both old and new material that have some similiarity between each other.
+The learner may, for instance, confuse both old and new material that have some similarity between each other.
 He or she may use "historic" interchangeably with "historical" or "inept" with "inapt."
 Or, put simply, have problems with distinguishing similar concepts.

-- Describe concepts or express statements as clearly as possible
+- Describe concepts or express statements as clearly as possible.

 4. Transfer Effect